AF, MF, VF, SAF.

 Fortunately, you can do the same sort of focus-by-feel with the Contax, though with its own flavor.
 When you press and release the AF lock, the lens drives in and out.
 Over time, you get a natural sense of how much vibration corresponds to a focal distance.
 No vibration: infinity.
 A little: 3 meters.
 A lot: very close.
 For critical focusing wide-open, look through the finder.
 But 1/250 f/11 outside on the street?
 No problemo.

 One handy bit of extra info: I printed up a wee hyperfocal-distance chart and taped it onto the back of my G (you can see it in the top pix).
-I based it on this Excel chart that prints a tiny, pocketable guide to DoF for every Zeiss lens at each f/stop (I keep the guide in my wallet, for occasional but rare reference).
+I based it on this Google chart that prints a tiny, pocketable guide to DoF for every Zeiss lens at each f/stop (I keep the guide in my wallet, for occasional but rare reference).
 The little on-camera chart makes it easy to use the Contax with hyperfocal or zone focusing, which I do a fair deal (often I leave my AF set to 2.7 meters a favored fixed distance for the 28mm at f/11).

 So there you have it my complete kit of fast and quiet focus tips for the Contax G.